Get a Free consultation form Medipars Care Team

 The surgeon will take a medical history from the patient.
 He or she will run some tests and evaluate the patient’s eyes for more information.

-Patients should place their head in a specific position so that the gas or oil bubble will lie against the part of the retina that needs support.
-Patients will need to hold their head in the posturing position for 45 minutes of every hour during the day, for five days after the operation; it can be a challenge, but it is just as important as the operation itself.
+Patients should place their heads in a specific position so that the gas or oil bubble will lie against the part of the retina that needs support.
+Patients will need to hold their head in the posturing position for 45 minutes every hour during the day, for five days after the operation; it can be a challenge, but it is just as important as the operation itself.
 The eyesight may be different after the procedure.
 The surgeon will explain the kind of results patients can expect, but it may be a few weeks or months before they can tell whether their vision has improved.